I'm a Domestic Feminist

 Yes, I am submissive to my husband in every sense of the word.
 When it comes to big decisions, he makes them.
 He has the final say.

 Now that’s not to say I don’t have an opinion and that my husband doesn’t seriously consider it.
-I will say 90% of the time, we end up going with whatever it was my opinion was but it’s because we’ve become one flesh and share incredibly similar feelings, values, etc. we ensured we were on the same page before entering a sacred covenant.
+I will say 90% of the time, we end up going with whatever my opinion was but it’s because we’ve become one flesh and share incredibly similar feelings, values, etc. We ensured we were on the same page before entering a sacred covenant.
 After all, the scriptures say we are one flesh now (Ephesians 5:31).

 According to the Google Machine, submission as an archaic term is defined as, “humility; meekness.”
 Call me crazy but I live by those characteristics.
 It’s one thing my husband loves about me.
 I know exactly when to inject my opinion and when to let him take his God-given reigns.